MENU

 Camellia Sinensis var.
 Assamica (Large size leaves)

-There are a lot of different varietals due to different climatic conditions, altitude and soil chemistry as well as cultivars, cultivated in different tea-producing countries to create a better version which will gives better harvests, will be strong against local diseases and weather conditions.
+There are many different varietals due to different climatic conditions, altitude, and soil chemistry, as well as cultivars cultivated in different tea-producing countries to create a better version that will give better harvests and be strong against local diseases and weather conditions.

 HARVESTING

-Highest quality teas mostly are harvested and produced in spring.
-There are some nature factors, which effects on harvest time, but usually it lasts from first dates of March till late May, and speaking about tea grown on the high altitudes, even June.
-But there are also summer, autumn and winter harvesting periods which lasts till late November.
+The highest-quality teas are mostly harvested and produced in spring.
+Some natural factors affect harvest time, but it usually lasts from the first of March till late May, and, speaking about tea grown at high altitudes, even June.
+However, there are also summer, autumn, and winter harvesting periods that last until late November.

-In China, it is considered that the highest quality tea buds and tea leaves are grown during Ming Qiang (before “Qing Ming” (“Pure brightness”)) period, from March 6 till April 5!
+In China, it is considered that the highest quality tea buds and tea leaves are grown during the Ming Qiang (before “Qing Ming” (“Pure brightness”)) period, from March 6 till April 5!
 This tea material is most tender and provides sweet, exquisite tea.
-Period after Qing Ming till Gu Yu (“Grain rain”) April 20 is also very important period, when producers produce high quality teas.
-There is one more period called Yu Hou (“After rain”) made after Gu Yu.
+The period after Qing Ming till Gu Yu (“Grain rain”) April 20 is also very important when producers produce high-quality teas.
+One more period is called Yu Hou (“After the rain”), and it is made after Gu Yu.

-As I said before, there are a lot of nuances due to weather changes.
-Speaking about tea grown high in the mountains, harvesting periods comes later, due to the fact that tea leaves grow slower.
-It also effects on a quantity and number of crops.
+As I said before, there are many nuances due to weather changes.
+For tea grown high in the mountains, harvesting periods come later because tea leaves grow slower.
+This also affects the quantity and number of crops.

 WITHERING

-Withering is controlled wilting, when tea leaves loose moisture and become flexible.
-Sometimes, if the withering is too long, tea leaves start to oxidise and it becomes a part of oxidation process.
+Withering is controlled wilting when tea leaves lose moisture and become flexible.
+Sometimes, if the withering is too long, tea leaves start to oxidise and become part of the oxidation process.

 CONTROLLED OXIDATION

-There are some main processes like “Make green”, “Wet-reddening” and “Wrap-yellowing” commonly used in China to control this process.
+Some main processes, such as “Making green,” “Wet-reddening,” and “Wrap-yellowing,” are commonly used in China to control this process.

 FIXING

-Fixing also called “Kill green” is very important step to stop or slow down oxidation.
-There are some methods like “Wok frying”, “Steaming” and “Roasting” commonly used for this purpose.
+Fixing, also called “Kill green,” is an important step to stop or slow down oxidation.
+Methods like “Wok frying,” “Steaming,” and “Roasting” are commonly used for this purpose.

 ROLLING

-This step is used to enhance the oxidation process and to turn leaves into different shapes for beautiful visual appearance.
+This step enhances the oxidation process and turns leaves into different shapes, creating a beautiful visual appearance.

 DRYING

-With some teas like wulongs and red teas, drying is a very important, when thanks to roasting (kind of drying) this step adds additional aroma and taste notes.
+Drying is very important for some teas like wulongs and red teas.
+Roasting (a kind of drying) adds additional aroma and taste notes.

 SORTING

-After tea is ready, producers take off flowers, seeds and stems as well as sort tea leaves into different grades by size and quality.
+After the tea is ready, producers take off flowers, seeds, and stems as well as sort tea leaves into different grades by size and quality.

-The taste of tea consists of sweet, sour, bitter, umami and astringent.
-Poly-amino acids are the main component of umami taste.
-Phenols and especially catechins are a source of astringency.
-Soluble carbohydrates and some amino acids contribute sweetness.
+The taste of tea consists of sweet, sour, bitter, umami, and astringency.
+Poly-amino acids are the main component of the umami taste.
+Phenols, especially catechins, are a source of astringency.
+Soluble carbohydrates and some amino acids contribute to sweetness.
 The bitter substances are mostly purine bases, especially caffeine and anthocyanins.
-Sourness is given by organic acids.
+Organic acids give tea sourness.
 The quantity and proportions of these components determine the taste of tea infusion.

-Depending on process, it is possible to produce 7 different types of tea from the same material, but usually, tea producers work with specific cultivar, depending on the tea they specialize in.
+Depending on the process, it is possible to produce seven different types of tea from the same material.
+Still, tea producers usually work with specific cultivars, depending on the type of tea they specialize in.

 Tea classification due to the oxidation or fermentation level.